 Reviewed by Sarah Mitchell, M.S., CCC-SLP, Speech-Language Pathologist.

-Feelings starting with Y
+Feelings that start with Y

 Everyday words